NastasjaBakovic1999/clj-thats-life/README.md

 When a pawn is moved from a route card and this route card is left unoccupied, the player must collect it.
 If the pawn was not on its own, the card stays where it is.

-In the application, next to each player are shown the cards that the player has collected until that moment, as well as the negative cards that have been turned into positive ones.
+In the application, next to each player are shown the cards that the player has collected until that moment.

 ![image](https://user-images.githubusercontent.com/56804110/219717485-d987e46d-9fd7-483d-b9ea-481c7e53abf4.png)